 If there is no audible or visible reaction from the target a miss shall be scored.

 Any challenge to the above must be made prior to leaving the target.
 Any dispute not resolved at that time shall be referred to the R.O., whose decision shall be final.

 Any target found to be defective shall be repaired / replaced and re-shot.
 However, if upon examination, the trip plate has moved to a point where it has to be reset, the target shall be scored as a hit.

 It is compulsory to hand in scorecards, regardless of whether the full course of fire has been completed or not.
 The only exceptions to this are if for medical reasons, the competitor is no longer able to continue, or if, due to mechanical breakdown, it is not longer possible for a competitor’s rifle to be discharged.

-Shooters not handing in their cards will be credited with 1 hit.
+Shooters not handing in their cards will receive no score.

-Defaced cards, or cards that prevent proper audit of corrections will be treated as not handed in and credited with 1 hit.
+Defaced cards, or cards that prevent proper audit of corrections will be treated as not handed in and will receive no score.